zachalam/BitFact/docs/guide/setup.md

 ## Setup BitFact
-🚗 The only thing you need to drive is an Ethereum `provider` and `privateKey`.
+🚗 The only thing you need to drive with BitFact is an Ethereum `provider` and `privateKey`.
 ```javascript
 const BitFact = require("bitfact"); // load from npm or yarn
 const bitfact = new BitFact({